 As the pandemic took hold in 2020, GFC’s partners pivoted to providing emergency hygiene kits, critical food supplies, and accurate public health information to children and families.
 More than a year later, they are stepping up to support young people affected by the economic fallout and unsafe situations caused by the pandemic, while searching for new ways to deliver key programming with limited resources.
 In India and other South Asian countries, GFC’s partners are providing lifesaving support to children and their families amid a surge in coronavirus cases.

-Learn how GFC partners in South Asia are responding to a devastating wave of COVID-19 infections:
+In the following stories, learn how GFC partners in South Asia are responding to a devastating wave of COVID-19 infections:

 We’ll be regularly updating our partners and supporters on GFC’s response to this unprecedented crisis.